Best Italian Restaurants in South Florida

 Italian is by far my favorite type of food.
-Throughout my years, I've been lucky enough to try a bunch of Italian restaurants in Miami and now in Rome while studying abroad.
-I can pretty much call myself an expert when it comes to identifying which restaurants in Miami truly live up to the standard of Italian cuisine you'll find in Italy.
+Throughout my years, I've been lucky enough to try a bunch of Italian restaurants in South Florida and then in Rome while studying abroad.
+I can pretty much call myself an expert when it comes to identifying which restaurants down here truly live up to the standard of Italian cuisine you'll find in Italy.
 So here are my personal favorites when I need some good food in my life or when I'm missing the Eternal City.
 We'll go ahead and start with the basics, pizza.
 Everyone that's ever been to Italy knows that their pizza is a super thin crusted, magical plate of cheesy goodness.

 If you're ever feeling like eating some amazing, authentic Italian food in Miami, go to one of these places and you won't be disappointed.